Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 1467046041.643483 Event set
 ```

-And with python 2, you should see:
+And with python 2, you'll see:

 ```bash
 $> python2 str_encode_thread.py